 Make certain that all standards have been met before submitting any form and/or report with an invoice for payment.

 When the provider has attempted to obtain signatures, and has recorded such attempts on the submitted documentation, VR or OIB staff can verify the customer's satisfaction and service delivery as described in the VR-SFP by contacting the customer.
+The provider must make at least three attempts on three different weeks after the service has been completed.

 When forms are completed by a provider, the forms must be submitted by either US mail, hand delivery, fax, or encrypted email, unless otherwise noted.